Regulus343/Formation/readme.md

 - date-not-null
 - date-time-not-null
 - timestamp-not-null
+- token (only set on record creation, default length is 32, but a custom length can be set like `token:16`)
 - slug
 - unique-slug
 - checkbox-timestamp (if field is `active`, saved timestamp becomes `active_at`, but you can specify a custom field like `checkbox-timestamp:activated_at`)